Driver high on marijuana falls asleep at intersection, causes traffic jam

 Norris' vehicle was reportedly in drive and his foot was on the brake when officers found him.
 Police say traffic was backed up at the intersection because of his untimely snooze.

-After Norris stepped out of the vehicle, officers could smell marijuana on him, and he was visibly impaired.
+After Norris stepped out of the vehicle, officers could smell marijuana on him and saw that he was visibly impaired.
 They said some was also sitting in plain view inside his vehicle.

 While speaking with police, Norris allegedly admitted to smoking marijuana hours before.